LeoIta/Angular/src/documentation/data-binding.md

 }
 ```

-This implementation will change every 2 seconds the value of the boolean `disabled` in `component-binding.component.ts`.
+This implementation will change every 2 seconds the value of the boolean `disabled` in `property-binding.component.ts`.

 The customer will see, based on the value of `disabled` the following view:
 ![property binding](../assets/property-binding.jpg "property binding")